cabbabbage/CS370-OBMN8TR-5000/README.md

 - Utilize multi-threading for optimized data and command stream handling.

 ## Scrum Plan
+To add a task, include a number, a description, priority level (High, Medium, Low), and creator.
+Link the task number to the corresponding entry in the Progress section and fill out the table.
 ### Epic 1: Connectivity Setup
 - Develop a Pi-side startup script for SSH connection via reverse tunneling.
 - Implement user-side procedure for establishing an SSH shell.